Waxing Gibbous on

 Moon after apogee

-1 day after point of apogee on 28 September 2009 at 03:33 in ♑ Capricorn.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 14 days, until the Moon reaches the point of next perigee on 13 October 2009 at 12:28 in ♌ Leo.
+1 day since point of apogee on 28 September 2009 at 03:33 in ♑ Capricorn the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 14 days until the Moon reaches the point of next perigee on 13 October 2009 at 12:28 in ♌ Leo.

 Moon after ascending node

-1 day after ascending node on 28 September 2009 at 06:52 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 11 October 2009 at 23:01 in ♋ Cancer.
+1 day after ascending node on 28 September 2009 at 06:52 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 11 October 2009 at 23:01 in ♋ Cancer.

-4 days since the previous standstill on 25 September 2009 at 04:03 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.188°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠26.057° at the point of next northern standstill on 9 October 2009 at 09:49 in ♊ Gemini.
+4 days since the last southern standstill on 25 September 2009 at 04:03 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.188° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠26.057° at the point of next northern standstill on 9 October 2009 at 09:49 in ♊ Gemini.

 In 4 days on 4 October 2009 at 06:10 in ♈ Aries the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.